About This Chapter

 2. Do You Underline or Italicize Book Titles?

-In this lesson, you will gain clarification on when to underline the titles of books.
-You will also learn when to italicize books' titles.
-This lesson will explain the most common contexts for writing book titles.
+In this lesson, you'll gain clarification on when to underline the titles of books.
+You'll also learn when to italicize books' titles.
+This lesson explains the most common contexts for writing book titles.

 3. How to Quote a Quote

 It can be confusing when you need to quote a quote.
 You might not be sure which formatting system is the correct system.
 In this lesson, you will learn how to quote a quote and use the correct punctuation and formatting system.

 4. When & How to Block Quote: Format & Example